isomerpages/moe-aitongsch/_co-curriculum/Co Curricular Activities (CCA)/Show Choir.md

 <p>Ai Tong Show Choir aims to cultivate a love for music, an appreciation
 for the art of singing with synchronized dance moves in our students.
-Vocal production and projection techniques are taught to our students, alongside basic sight-signing, listening, aural and dance skills.</p>
+Vocal production and projection techniques are taught to our students, alongside basic sight-singing, listening, aural and dance skills.</p>
 <p>Ai Tong Show Choir consists of Primary 3 to Primary 5 students.
 A high
 level of commitment and teamwork is required of the members, who practice twice weekly to hone their skills in choral and dance.</p>